Welcome

 History of Pentameters

-Pentameters Theatre is located above The Horseshoe Pub in the heart of Hampstead Village and is nestled among an abundance of cafes, restaurants, bars and pubs to have pre/post-theatre dinner or drinks.
-Hampstead is also well-known for its artistic character, offering a supportive, interactive and thriving local community making it an ideal spot to promote live theatre and creative art events.
+For over 54 years, Pentameters Theatre has been located above The Horseshoe Pub, - creating the heart of Art in Hampstead Village where it is nestled among an abundance of cafes, restaurants and bars.
+Pentamters has been pivotal to how Hampstead has become well-known for its artistic character, offering a supportive, interactive and thriving local community making it an ideal spot to promote live theatre and creative art events.

 Founded in August 1968 by Léonie Scott-Matthews BEM, ARAM, Pentameters is one of the most respected fringe theatres in London.
 Léonie has put on hundreds of professional shows from Shakespeare, classic revivals and new plays to alternative comedy, music and poetry events.